System Design Space

 Context

-The case focuses on a product line with high UX pressure and strict performance requirements.
+This case focuses on a product feed with high UX pressure and strict performance requirements.

 Open chapter